-A REGIONAL APPROACH TO SECURING LOCAL FUNDING FOR CALIFORNIA'S AFTERSCHOOL PROGRAMS: TEN STEPS TO SUCCESS
+SECURING AND SUSTAINING LOCAL MATCHING FUNDS FOR CALIFORNIA'S AFTERSCHOOL EDUCATION AND SAFETY PROGRAMS: TEN STEPS TO SUCCESS

 By Andria J. Fletcher, Ph.D.
-December 2005
+February 2006

-Over the last seven years state funding for afterschool programs has increased from \$3.6 million to \$121 million - and is expected to reach \$550 million with the implementation of Proposition 49, the After School Education and Safety Programs Act.
-Combined with approximately \$200 million in 21st Century Community Learning Centers revenue, state and federal investments will soon total three-quarters of a billion dollars.
-This creates an unprecedented opportunity to reexamine the purpose and potential of these programs and to approach community development in a new way.
+Over the last eight years state funding for afterschool programs has increased from \$3.6 million to \$121 million - and will reach \$550 million with the implementation of Proposition 49, the After School Education and Safety Programs Act.
+Combined with approximately \$220 million in 21st Century Community Learning Centers revenue, state and federal investments will soon total three-quarters of a billion dollars.
+This creates an unprecedented opportunity to re-examine the purpose and potential of these programs and to approach community development in a new way.

-This article is written for leadership teams who are committed to ensuring that existing programs are financially sustainable and that communities in their regions that are considering applying for new After School Education and Safety Programs dollars are better positioned to secure a level of local matching funds that will support both quality and long term financial viability.
+This article is written for leadership teams who are committed to ensuring that existing programs are financially sustainable and for communities that are considering applying for new After School Education and Safety Programs dollars when they become available.
 Based on our work with more than 3,000 afterschool programs and partnerships, our approach focuses on ten steps to securing balanced, diversified and sustainable funding.
-It is fiscally prudent, socially responsible and politically sound - and it has a proven record of success in both urban and rural communities.
+It is fiscally prudent, socially responsible and politically sound - and it has a proven record of success in urban, suburban and rural communities.